ebenz99/DesmosToCSS/README.md

 # DesmosToCSS

 Animating custom keyframe translations in CSS can be tedious.
-This tries to make it easier.
+With DesmosToCSS, it will still be tedious, but hopefully far less so.

 ## Use Case